smeualex/cpp_learning/README.md

-# Sample programs from Reiner Grimm's STL book
+# Sample programs

+The samples are mainly from Reiner Grimm's STL book.

+## Prerequisites

+- A modern C++ compiler: like VisualStudio 2015 or 2019.
+- CMake - latest version.
+- Python 3

 ## Building